sumanprasad007/my_blogs/cle6oz1nw00040amhfpzq9bab.md

-# 👩‍💻 Continuous Deployment using AWS CodePipeline for a web application
+# 👩‍💻 Continuous Deployment using AWS CodePipeline for a website

 # 📍 Introduction